sherlockwu/sherlockwu.github.io/_pages/about.md

 <a id="about"></a>

-I'm a systems generalist interested in systems for AI.
+I'm a systems generalist interested in systems for AI, with experience across inference, training, and operating systems.

 I work at [SpaceXAI](https://x.ai/) (formerly xAI), where I'm part of [Inference](https://grok.com/) and [Grok Imagine](https://grok.com/imagine).
 I also led Applied Inference, responsible for large-scale inference infrastructure.
 My work spans: